Cheapest Way to Build a Wood Privacy Fence | DIY Guide

 3) Show Good Neighborly Behavior:

-That particular requirement may also be part of the city or HOA regulations.
-While you’re looking to construct the cheapest privacy fence you can build, your neighbors will greatly appreciate your courtesy and goodwill.
+That requirement may also be part of the city or HOA regulations.
+While you may want to construct the cheapest privacy fence, your neighbors will greatly appreciate your courtesy and goodwill.

 Photo of “Your Side” of the Fence: Keep Rails on Your Side.

-The Photo Above shows your view of the privacy fence, which is “the bad side” after you’re done with the fence installation.
+The Photo Above shows your view of the privacy fence, which is “the bad side” after you’ve completed the fence installation.

 While not as “private” as the standard picket or fence panel installation method, If you want to take the guesswork out of “who has the best side,” you or your neighbor can use an alternating picket method.